near/docs/docs/tutorials/contracts/crossword/crossword.md

 ## Setting up Rust

-You may have found the [online Rust Book](https://doc.rust-lang.org/stable/book), which is a great resource for getting started with Rust.
-However, there are a key items that are different when it comes to blockchain development.
-Namely, that smart contracts are [technically libraries and not binaries](https://learning-rust.github.io/docs/a4.cargo,crates_and_basic_project_structure.html#Crate), but for now just know that we won't be using some commands commonly found in the Rust Book.
+You may have found the [online Rust Book](https://doc.rust-lang.org/stable/book), which is a great resource for getting started with Rust, however, there are a few key items that are different when it comes to blockchain development.
+Namely, smart contracts are [technically libraries and not binaries](https://learning-rust.github.io/docs/a4.cargo,crates_and_basic_project_structure.html#Crate), but for now just know that we won't be using some commands commonly found in the Rust Book.

 :::caution We won't be using
     cargo run